 Having a mathematics background, I am biased and was pleased to read two quotes from Dr Tsuji: “Biological phenomena are governed by mathematics” and “I think that probably all of biology can be explained by math.”

-— I hate to give Donald Trump’s hair any more coverage than has already been given by the media for years, but this new 10 page (!!) or so article is pretty spectacular in its depth and research effort.
+— I hate to give Donald Trump’s hair any more coverage than has already been given by the media for years, but this new 10 page (!) article is pretty spectacular in its depth.
 The best ever analysis of Trump’s hair.
 I learnt a new hair loss industry term: “microcylinder intervention.”
 The 25th floor in Trump Tower is apparently where all the hair action has been taking place for years.

 — New study from China titled “Self-assembling peptide hydrogel scaffolds support stem cell-based hair follicle regeneration.”
-Bit above my level of understanding, but thankfully we now have around 3-5 commentators who seem to understand this stuff well and are in the biology field in some capacity or other.
+Bit above my level of full understanding, but we have several expert readers.

 — Increasing rumors that Prince William is finally considering getting a hair transplant.

 — US swimming superstar Katie Ledecky has been in the news a lot lately due to the approaching 2016 Rio Olympics.
 Her hairline is a hot topic of discussion online and recently Katie said “I have such short hair that they think I’m a little boy” in an interesting interview.

 — A real life Rapunzel.
 Dashik Gubanova and her crazy long hair.

 — Bulgarian soccer/football player Dimitar Berbatov gets a great hair transplant.

 And now on to medical items of interest:

 — A story that some stroke patients were walking again after stem cell therapy at Stanford caused a lot of excitement recently, but some scientists remain skeptical.